MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/adyen_redirect.md

 ## Overview

-PSD2.0 requires that SCA is supported during online shopping checkout so a customer can be authenticated by the bank that issued their payment method.
+PSD2.0 requires that SCA be supported during online shopping checkout so a customer can be authenticated by the bank that issued their payment method.
 The authentication commonly occurs when a shopper is going through the checkout for an online order and after they have provided their payment details.
-Those details are evaluated, and based on a criteria provided by PSD2.0, the customer may be redirected to their bank.
-Upon being redirected to their bank, the customer is required to provide some form of authentication to confirm that they are an authorized user for the payment instrument.
-If the user is confirmed to be the cardholder, they are then redirected back to the storefront where the payment was previously submitted and checkout is allowed to proceed.
-If SCA fails, they will not be allowed to proceed with the transaction.
+Those details are evaluated, and based on criteria provided by PSD2.0, the customer may be redirected to their bank.
+After being redirected to their bank, the customer is required to provide some form of authentication to confirm that they are an authorized user for the payment instrument.
+If the user is confirmed to be the cardholder, they are then redirected back to the storefront where the payment was previously submitted, after which checkout is allowed to proceed.
+If SCA fails, the process will not allowed to continue for the transaction.

 ## Prerequisites for SCA support

-Support for SCA is provided by the out-of-box [Dynamics 365 Payment Connector for Adyen](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/adyen-connector?tabs=8-1-3) and may be implemented by any third-party connector using the payments SDK.
+Support for SCA is provided by the out-of-box [Dynamics 365 Payment Connector for Adyen](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/adyen-connector?tabs=8-1-3).
+This can be implemented by any third-party connector using the payments SDK.

 ## Setup

 Setup details will vary by payment connector.
-For setup details related to the out-of-box Adyen connector, visit the [e-Commerce section](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/adyen-connector?tabs=8-1-3#e-commerce) of the Adyen connector topic.
+For setup details related to the out-of-box Adyen connector, see the [e-Commerce section](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/adyen-connector?tabs=8-1-3#e-commerce) of the Adyen connector topic.

 ## Functional experience

 When a customer is redirected for SCA, they will be presented with a challenge by their bank, typically within a new browser window or iFrame.
-Once they have been authenticated, they will be redirected back to the checkout session.
+After they have been authenticated, they will be redirected back to the checkout session.
 If the validation fails, they will not be allowed to continue with checkout.

-## Related articles
+## Additional resources

 - [Payments FAQ](https://docs.microsoft.com/dynamics365/unified-operations/retail/dev-itpro/payments-retail)
 - [Dynamics 365 Payment Connector for Adyen](https://docs.microsoft.com/dynamics365/commerce/dev-itpro/adyen-connector?tabs=8-1-3)